nuxeo-sandbox/nuxeo-website-preview/README.md

 For example, say you have a _Folderish_ document, named "My Site", whose `id` is `1234-5678-9ABC-DEF0`, and you are testing on your localhost, you can display the preview using this URL: `http://localhost:8080/nuxeo/site/WSP/1234-5678-9ABC-DEF0/index.html`

+* The plugin contributes the `WebsitePreviewAvailable` facet:
+  * so you can dynamically add/remove this facet from your documents for quick test to display a "preview" button in the UI for example
+  * But notice the plugin does not add/remove it at anytime,; it just tests it in the hasMinisite operation.

 (*) Assuming current user is logged in and has enough rights to at least _read_ the blobs, or is anonymous and you allowed anonymous users and setup the permissions, etc. etc.

 ### Utilities - Operation(s)